Gas Detectors and Meters (for Wildfires and Air Quality)

 Do I Need a Carbon Monoxide Meter During a Wildfire?

-Yes, you do.
 Properly functioning carbon monoxide meters are important fire safety tools.
-These devices provide early warning to dangerous levels of CO from house fires and forest fires.
+These devices provide warning to deadly levels of CO from house fires and forest fires.

 Who Needs Gas Detectors for Forest Fires?